logo

 About Ketamine

 Ketamine therapy offers hope to patients for whom frontline mental health treatments like medication management and therapy don’t work.
-Axis Integrated Mental Health offers intravenous and intranasal ketamine therapy at its offices in Louisville and Aurora, Colorado.
-You could get swift relief from depression symptoms with a carefully managed ketamine treatment program.
+Axis Integrated Mental Health offers ketamine therapy using Spravato™ esketamine nasal spray at its offices near Boulder, Denver, and Westminster, Colorado.
+You could get swift and sustainable relief from depression symptoms with a carefully managed and insurance-covered esketamine treatment program.
 To learn more and arrange a consultation, call your nearest Axis Integrated Mental Health office or request an appointment using the online booking feature today.

 Ketamine Q&A